MarconiLab/training-courses/gis/ictp/master-course/src/them-mapping-points.md

 ```
 [In QGIS top menu]
 Layer ▸ Properties ...
 or

-simply 'click right on safecast layer' and choose 'properties' item
+simply click right on 'safecast' layer and choose 'properties' item
+or
+even simpler by double clicking on 'safecast' layer
 ```

 ### 3. Define thematic mapping settings